Specifying Options for Custom Page Data

 See the DIY Outdoors theme for a working implementation of this pattern.

-• For example, imagine you want to capture wvu-triptych, wvu-diptych or wvu-media-object.
+.
 It'd be a tough sell to get a content author to remember those; however, with Custom Data, we can throw those strings into a select box so it's easy for them to choose one.

 ---